 Elevating the bowls means less stretching so less chance of pain when drinking or eating.
 There are lots of great adjustable height bowls on the market, in a variety of price ranges.
-Alternatively do what I do and turn a casserole dish upside down, then put the water bowl on top.
-That is a perfect height for my small dogs, but you’ll need more than that if you have a bigger dog.
-You can do the same with the food bowl, although I hold it for Red because she has a bit of dementia and sometimes has trouble finding her food.
+Alternatively you could do what I do and that is to turn a casserole dish upside down, and put the water bowl on top.
+That is a perfect height for my small dogs, but you’ll need more height if you have a bigger dog.
+You can do the same with the food bowl, although I always held it for Red because she had a bit of dementia and sometimes had trouble finding her food.

 If your dog seems perfectly happy with the bed he has now, fantastic.
 However, if it looks like he’s having trouble settling, it may be time to consider something different.
 What he will be comfortable with may take some figuring out, so be prepared for a case of trial and error.

-- Orthopaedic beds are a great option and some even have magnets which have been a big help to many dogs
+- Orthopaedic beds are a great option, and some have magnets which can be a big help to many dogs

-- Beds with elevated sides should be lower in the front so it’s easier to get into
+- Beds with elevated sides but lower in the front so it’s easier to get into

 - Heating pads, electric mats, self heating mats or microwavable packs can all be added to his current bed

-- Adding a mat or pad in the bottom of your dog’s bed, or underneath, will help if the current bed has lost its’ sponginess, or is too thin
+- Adding a mat in the bottom of your dog’s bed or underneath will help, if the current bed has lost its’ sponginess, or is too thin

-Over the years Red has had a variety of styles, and she’s been happy with all of them.
-All that changed about three years ago when, quite by accident, we discovered how much she loves to sleep on a comforter.
+Over the years Red had a variety of styles, and she was been happy with all of them.
+All that changed about three years ago when, quite by accident, we discovered how much she loved to sleep on a comforter.
 Long story short I was away and my husband was in charge of caring for Red.
 One night she would not settle, no matter what he tried.
 He finally put her on the bed on top of a comforter, and she didn’t move until the morning.

-I no longer bother with a dog bed but instead use double comforters.
-They’re cushiony and easy enough for her to fold into the varying shapes she likes.
-I put a self warming mat underneath, a blanket on top and she’s tucked in and loving’ it!!
+I no longer bothered with a dog bed but instead used double comforters.
+They’re cushiony and were easy enough for her to fold into the varying shapes she liked.
+I put a self warming mat underneath, a blanket on top and she was tucked in and loving’ it!!

 Assisted Living Devices

-Ramps are handy for pets needing help getting in and out of the car, or having trouble using stairs.
+Ramps are handy for pets needing help getting in and out of the car, on and off the bed/couch or having trouble using stairs.
 Check the length against your car before you buy, as a gradual incline will be easier for your dog to walk up and down than a steep one.

 Carpeted pet stairs mean your dog still has access to your bed, or living room furniture!

-A pet stroller is another great help, and something I can’t say enough good things about.
+A pet stroller is something I can’t say enough good things about.
 I wrote a review about the one I bought for my little dog, and it was worth every penny.
 It’s lightweight, has a basket underneath for stuff, folds easily with a hook to keep it closed, cup holders and compartments on a padded handlebar, and mesh in front and back for airflow.
-She’s able to join us on a lot more outings, and when she needs a rest she has a comfortable stroller to ride in.
-I add a blanket and off we go.
+Red was able to join us on a lot more outings, and when she needed a rest she had a comfortable stroller to ride in.
+I added a blanket if it was cool and off we went.

 Nails that are too long make walking uncomfortable.
-Because the quicks on older dog’s nails tend to be quite long, very little of the nail can be trimmed at a time.
-That means more frequent visits to the groomer, unless of course you do it yourself.
+Because the quicks on older dog’s nails tend to be quite long, very little of the nail can be trimmed at a time, and that means more frequent visits to the groomer, unless of course you do it yourself.

-At night I block off quite a large area around my dog’s bed, then cover the floor with pee pads.
-If she has to pee overnight – which she often does – she does what she has to do then goes back to sleep.
-The bonus is she doesn’t have to wake me up to take her out!
+At night I would block off quite a large area around my dog’s bed, then cover the floor with pee pads.
+If she had to pee overnight she would do what she had to, then go back to sleep.
+The bonus is she didn’t have to wake me up to take her out!

 Slippery floors and arthritic dogs are not a good combination.
-I am not suggesting you invest in wall to wall carpeting, but perhaps add some throw rugs with a nonslip padding underneath, carpet squares or other padded surfaces, to help your dog be more sure footed.
+I am not suggesting you invest in wall to wall carpeting, but there are quick and easy things you can try.

 Exercise and play

-Exercise is still an important part of your dog’s overall well being, and arthritic dogs can benefit.
-Short walks on even surfaces and swimming are options, but speak to your vet to help you determine the best type, frequency and duration of exercise and play.
+It may sound counter intuitive to exercise a dog that’s having trouble walking, but it can help.
+Short walks on even surfaces and swimming are two great options, but speak to your vet to help you determine the best type, frequency and duration of exercise and play.

 What lifestyle changes have you made that have improved your dog’s quality of life?
-I’d love to hear your tips, so leave them in the comment section below.
+I’d love to hear from you so leave your comments below.